Skip to main content Scroll Top

 Benefits of Mulching:

-• Conserves soil moisture
+• Conserves soil moisture and reduces water loss.

-• Improves soil organic matter
+• Improves soil organic matter over time.

-• Controls weeds naturally
+• Controls weeds naturally without chemical herbicides.

-• Protects beneficial microbes
+• Protects and supports beneficial soil microbes.

 Mulching